You’ve heard the term gentrification, and you may even have an understanding of what it means.

 Think Elwood in Melbourne, or Teneriffe in Brisbane.

 Choosing suburbs that are going through gentrification is one of the strategies we use to outperform the market.

 The system that we use at Metropole, which has helped many clients build substantial property portfolios, uses what I call a top-down approach (going from the macro to the micro).

 This starts with examining the macro factors affecting our property markets and drills down to the micro-level.

 - We start by looking at the big picture – the macro-economic environment.

 - Then we look for the right state in which to invest.
 One that will outperform the Australian market averages because of its economic growth and population growth.

-- Then within that state we look for the suburbs that will outperform with regards to capital growth.
+- Then within that state, we look for the suburbs that will outperform with regard to capital growth.